 Meetings of states parties

-Malaysia participated in the first meeting of states parties to the TPNW, held in Vienna in June 2022.
-It described the meeting as “a gathering of particular moment in our collective endeavours to achieve a world free of nuclear weapons”.
+Malaysia participated in the first meeting of states parties to the TPNW in 2022, describing it as “a gathering of particular moment in our collective endeavours to achieve a world free of nuclear weapons”.

 “The TPNW is undoubtedly a significant contribution to the global disarmament and non-proliferation architecture,” it added.
 “It is underpinned by strong ethical and security imperatives, and rests on a firm legal foundation.”

-Malaysia and South Africa were appointed co-chairs of an informal working group responsible for promoting universalisation of the TPNW ahead of the second meeting of states parties.
+Malaysia and South Africa were appointed as co-chairs of an informal working group responsible for promoting universalisation of the TPNW.

 TPNW negotiations